TinouS/designsPatterns/README.md

 ## Creational Patterns:

 Singleton : Ensure a class only has one access, and provide a global point of access to it.
-Abstract Factory: Provide an interface for creating families of related or independent objects without specifying their concrete classes.
+Abstract Factory : Provide an interface for creating families of related or independent objects without specifying their concrete classes.

 ## source:
 Design Patterns - Elements of reusable object-oriented Software.
 (Gang of Four)